-As part of our scrutiny of the activities of intelligence agencies and public assurance role, we can inquire into complaints made about ASIS, ASIO, AGO and ASD, or the use of network activity warrants by the AFP and ACIC.
+As part of our scrutiny of the activities of intelligence agencies and public assurance role, we can inquire into complaints made about the agencies we oversee, including the use of network activity warrants by the AFP and ACIC.
 Complaints can be made by a member of the public, or by a current or former employee of an intelligence agency, about the activities of an intelligence agency.
 When the Inspector-General decides not to inquire into a complaint, the complainant is informed in writing.
-Details about individual complaints and their resolution are not made public by our Office for privacy reasons.
+Details about individual complaints and their resolution are not made public by the IGIS for privacy reasons.

-The Inspector-General has functions and responsibilities under the Public Interest Disclosure Act 2013 (PID Act) relating to disclosures about the intelligence agencies.
-In addition, the Inspector-General has a specific role under the Freedom of Information Act 1982 (FOI Act) and the Archives Act 1983 (Archives Act) to provide evidence on national security-related damage that may be caused by the disclosure of certain material in disputed matters.
+The Inspector-General has functions and responsibilities under the Public Interest Disclosure Act 2013 (Cth)(PID Act) relating to disclosures about the intelligence agencies.
+In addition, the Inspector-General has a specific role under the Freedom of Information Act 1982 (Cth)(FOI Act) and the Archives Act 1983 (Cth)(Archives Act) to provide evidence on national security-related damage that may be caused by the disclosure of certain material in disputed matters.